FAQ’s

 - You can have a loaded and uncased firearm in your vehicle, but it can NOT be concealed!

-- With a license can have a loaded and concealed weapon in your car.
+– With a license you can have a loaded and concealed weapon in your car.

 - With a license to carry, you are legally able to drive in a GFSZ, but NOT on school property.